-Adding instructions on how to pay will make the payment easy and smooth for your client or customer.
+Adding instructions on how to pay, will make the payment easy and smooth for your client or customer.
 Some invoicing software will allow you to add a “Pay Now” button that integrates with a payment solution, making it easy for your customer to pay with just one click.

-You can also add a section on your invoice under “Terms” that outlines your preferred method of payment along with your bank account details, address and name.
+You can also add a section on your invoice under “Terms” that outlines your preferred method of payment along with your bank account details, address and full name.
 If you are sending your invoice abroad, make sure to add your IBAN/BIC.

-Remember that your invoice represents your business, so it’s worth putting some effort into how your invoice appears and making it look professional.
-You can choose to add your logo, your tagline and anything you feel represents your business best.
+Remember that your invoice represents your business, so it’s worth putting some effort into how your invoice appears so it looks professional.

 We put together some practical tips to follow so your invoicing process goes as smoothly as possible.

-You can choose to follow an invoice template on Microsoft Word, through a spreadsheet or an invoicing software such as Xero or FreeAgent.
+You can choose to follow a simplified invoice template on Microsoft Word, through a spreadsheet or an invoicing software such as Xero or FreeAgent.

-Remember to create the invoice in the first place (many businesses forget), and remember to adjust and check the invoice number, deliverables and anything that may need updating before sending it over.
+Remember to create the invoice in the first place (many businesses forget), and remember to adjust and check the unique invoice number, deliverables and any other details that may need updating before sending it over.

 The sooner you send your invoice, the less time you’ll need to wait to get paid.
 The most straightforward answer to “when should I send my invoice” is simply: when you have delivered your goods.